tulasidamarla/angular/angular2/angular2.md

 -------
 Javascript always has the problem of namespaces.
 If we are not careful,we end up with variables and functions in global namespace.
 In addition to this, javascript did not provide features to help with code organization.
 Modules help in resolving these issues.

-1)Angularjs has modules to help us organize our code and resolve some namespacing issues.
+1)Angularjs has modules to help us organize our code and resolve some namespacing issues. <br>
-2)Typescript also has modules that help keeping the variables out of the global namespace.
+2)Typescript also has modules that help keeping the variables out of the global namespace.<br>
 3)ES 2015 set a standard for defining modules.
 As per ES 2015 a module is a file.
 So, when you code in ES 2015, we don't need to define a module. i.e. create a file, write some code, then export or import something. that's it.
 A file becomes a module.

 Note: Angular levarages ES 2015 standars. so, when we create code files and then import or export something we create modules for our application.